by Mary Mullaney

 New York, USA

-It was a much needed vacation on beautiful Sacandaga Lake, in the Town of Day, New York.
-Ralph and Margaret had generously allowed my friend Adele to invite three strangers to share their summer cottage.
-I was with two friends and my cousin from the city.
+It was a much-needed vacation on beautiful Sacandaga Lake, in the town of Day, New York.
+Ralph and Margaret had generously allowed my friend Adele to invite three strangers to share their summer cottage, I among them.

-Ralph and Margaret had to return to work the day after we arrived.
-They stayed only part of our first day, then entrusted their cottage to us.
-They treated us to BBQ, which we happily accepted, especially as Ralph was a chef by trade, and the meal melted in our mouths.
+Ralph and Margaret had to return to work the day after we arrived, but they welcomed us warmly.
+They treated us to BBQ, which we happily accepted, especially as Ralph was a chef by trade and the meal melted in our mouths.

-They then took us out on the lake in their powerboat to see the sunset.
+After supper, they took us out on the lake in their powerboat to see the sunset.
 What an enchanting view!
 Depending on where Ralph headed the boat, we saw the sun behind or above the Adirondack Mountains.
-Because it was a week night, few people were enjoying the view and the evening’s calm from the water.
+Because it was a weeknight, few people were enjoying the view and the evening’s calm from the water.
 We all agreed it was a lovely beginning for our vacation, but soon it was time to turn around and power back to their beach.
 We hadn’t traveled far before the engine’s hum cut out.